fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5d.md

 ### Cypress

-E2E library [Cypress](https://www.cypress.io/) has become popular within the last year.
+E2E library [Cypress](https://www.cypress.io/) has become popular within the last years.
 Cypress is exceptionally easy to use, and when compared to Selenium, for example, it requires a lot less hassle and headache.
 Its operating principle is radically different than most E2E testing libraries because Cypress tests are run completely within the browser.
 Other libraries run the tests in a Node process, which is connected to the browser through an API.